CartoDB/Windshaft/test/README.md

 Execution
 ---------

-once database is configured, run the tests with expresso:
+once database is configured, run the tests with mocha:

 ```
 cd ..